 “Charlie Hunter has the uncanny ability to seize upon the most ordinary things, and transform them with his brush into bewitching jewels of design and artistic perception.”

 My goal is to paint beautifully that which is not traditionally considered beautiful.
-Sorta like a less-grotesque Anselm Keifer in a considerably better mood.
-It’s my hope that these paintings maybe move you even a little bit as much as the way the real thing moves me.
+Sorta like a less-grotesque Anselm Keifer in a better mood.
+Using a squeegee helps.